AP source: Russian missiles cross into Poland during strike

 KYIV, Ukraine (AP) — Russia pounded Ukraine’s energy facilities Tuesday with its biggest barrage of missiles yet, striking targets across the country and causing widespread blackouts.
 A senior U.S. intelligence official said missiles crossed into NATO member Poland, where two people were killed.

-A second person confirmed to The Associated Press that apparent Russian missiles struck a site in Poland about 15 miles from the Ukrainian border.
+A second person told The Associated Press that apparent Russian missiles struck a site in Poland about 15 miles from the Ukrainian border.

+If confirmed, the strike would mark the first time in the war that Russian weapons have come down on a NATO country.

 The Russian Defense Ministry denied being behind “any strikes on targets near the Ukrainian-Polish border” and said in a statement that photos of purported damage “have nothing to do” with Russian weapons.

 A NATO official, speaking on condition of anonymity, said the alliance was looking into reports of a strike in Poland.
-The U.S. National Security Council said it was also looking into the reports.
+The U.S. National Security Council said it was also checking into the reports.

 Polish government spokesman Piotr Mueller did not immediately confirm the information from the U.S. intelligence official, who spoke on condition of anonymity because of the sensitive nature of the situation.
 But Mueller said top leaders were holding an emergency meeting due to a “crisis situation.”